 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The Indiana State Department of Health Chronic Respiratory Disease Section (CRDS) works with several agencies and organizations in order to reduce the burden of asthma in Indiana.

-In partnership with the Indiana DOE, CRDS conducts several trainings for school nurses each year.
-The trainings cover asthma basics, asthma medications, and how to handle an asthm emergency at school.
+In partnership with the Indiana Department of Education (IDOE), the Chronic Respiratory Disease Section conducts several trainings for school nurses each year.
+The trainings cover asthma basic for schools.
 For more information on these trainings, please visit our Schools and Childcare page.

-CRDS provides funding for the Asthma Call-Back Program at Parkview Health.
+The Chronic Respiratory Disease Section provides funding for the Asthma Call-Back Program at Parkview Health.
 This program provides a series of phone calls by an asthma health educator to check on an individual's health status.
 The program also provides home visits as needed to help reduce asthma triggers in the home, and assists individuals in receiving asthma medications at a reduced cost.